abrudz/KINGDOM/README.md

 Enter `(0⎕FIX'file://path/KINGDOM.dyalog').START` .

-Furher instructions will be given by the game.
+Further instructions will be given by the game.

 ## How to stop